Sociology in Poland: World War II and Communist Poland

 World War II interrupted the development of Polish science, as both Nazi Germany and the Soviet Union occupied Poland, closing down Polish educational and research institutions, as well as persecuting Polish intelligentsia, including social scientists.
 In the early years of communist Poland (1948–1956, i.e. the Stalinist period), sociology would be banned by authorities as "bourgeois pseudoscience".

 Polish sociology was, however, revived following the Gomułka's Thaw in 1956, with the foundation of the Polish Sociological Association and with Warsaw and Łódź becoming major centers for sociological studies.
 Later on, Polish sociology (as all other social sciences in the Eastern Bloc) would have to deal with Marxist influence and political interference.
 Due to these developments, Marxist thought was over-represented, and studies were censored or not allowed.
 For example, to prevent scholars from openly advocating ideas that might have undermined the communist government, research was restricted into political organization of society.

 This would also lead to the circulation of underground, illegal publications (e.g. Bibuła).
 The notable names of the early postwar period include Stanisław Ossowski his wife, Maria Ossowska, Julian Hochfeld, Józef Chałasiński, and Andrzej Malewski.
 Zygmunt Bauman would flee the University of Warsaw to work at the University of Leeds in the United Kingdom.

 Western influence

 Throughout its history, even during the times of partition and under the communist regime, Polish sociology has been influenced by developments in Western sociological theory.

-Some Poles can be found among the International Sociological Association, including Jan Szczepański who would be president from 1966–1970; Stanisław Ossowski, vice-president (1959–1962); and Magdalena Sokołowska, vice-president (1978–1982).
+Some Poles can be found among the International Sociological Association, including Jan Szczepański who would be president from 1966 to 1970; Stanisław Ossowski, vice-president (1959–1962); and Magdalena Sokołowska, vice-president (1978–1982).
 The Polish Sociological Association has also been relatively independent.
 Even under the communist regime, the freedom of Polish academics seemed to have been greater than in other communist countries, and thus Polish academics often spread Western ideas among their colleagues in the East and South.